serbanghita/TypeScript-Builds/README.md

 * [React app + Normal app](./React-and-another-app)

-If you want to start from scratch a fresh npm project follow these steps:
+If you want to start a fresh npm project from scratch, here are the steps to follow:

 1. `mkdir myProject && cd myProject`
 1. `mkdir src` (put your `.ts` files here)